True North Stakes: History

 The True North is named for the winner of the 1945 Fall Highweight Handicap, W. Deering Howe's, True North.

 The event was inaugurated on 9 July 1979 as the True North Handicap and was won by the longshot Moleolus in a time of 1:104/5.

 The event was classified as Grade III in 1982 and upgraded to Grade II in 1985.
 The only mare to win the event was Gold Beauty in 1993.

 In winning the 1987 edition of the True North Handicap, Groovy earned a Beyer Speed Figure of 134.

 In 2014 the conditions of the race changed to a stakes race.
 In 2017 the distance of the race was changed from 6 furlongs to 6 1/2 furlongs.

+In 2024 the event was moved to Saratoga Racetrack due to infield tunnel and redevelopment work at Belmont Park.

+In 2025 the event was downgraded by the Thoroughbred Owners and Breeders Association to Grade III status.